Grand European Travel Logo

 Onwards to Dresden and Prague

 Travel through the Spreewald Forest to Dresden - its iconic domes and spires almost entirely rebuilt after the Allied Forces left their deep scars on the city during World War II.
 Hear about its restoration during your orientation tour as you stroll through its streets to see the Semper Opera, Zwinger Palace and fully reconstructed Frauenkirche.
 We leave Germany behind and travel to the Czech Republic, arriving later in glorious Prague, straddling the mighty Vltava.
-Spend your evening savouring hearty Czech flavours during a Regional Dinner at a local restaurant.
+Spend your evening savoring hearty Czech flavors during a Regional Dinner at a local restaurant.

 Zwinger Courtyard in Dresden, Germany